 Speed and agility training also reduce the risk of injury on the field.
 Players who are agile and fast are less likely to get tackled or collide with other players, reducing the risk of injuries such as sprains and fractures.

-If you want more exercises for speed or agility to incorporate in your speed and agility training, you can register for our free speed and agility workout series below.
+If you are looking for more exercises for speed and agility to incorporate into your speed and agility training, you can access our free speed and agility workout series here.

-7 Agility Training Drills For For Your Next Agility Workout
+Agility Training Drills For Your Next Agility Workout

-The “T Drill” is one of the top football drills to increase speed and agility.
-This football drill requires 4 cones, with a series of complete changes of direction.
+The “T Drill” is one of the top football exercises for speed and agility.
+This football drill requires four cones, with complete direction changes.

-Perform 4 sets (2 each direction x 4 cones spaced 5 yards apart).
+Perform four sets (2 in each direction x 4 cones spaced 5 yards apart).

 Run Shuffle Run

-In football, the ability to transition in and out of a lateral shuffle is very important.
-The “Run Shuffle Run” football drill works great on reaction and quick change of speed by getting out of the run shuffle run position quickly.
+In football, the ability to transition in and out of a lateral shuffle is crucial.
+The “Run Shuffle Run” football drill works great on reaction and quick speed change by quickly getting out of the run shuffle run position.

-Perform 4 sets x 20 yards (2 each direction x 4 cones spaced 5 yards apart).
+Perform four sets x 20 yards (2 in each direction x 4 cones spaced 5 yards apart).

 Single Leg Speed Line Jumps

-This speed training drill is great for unlocking your maximum speed and then maintaining it.
+This speed training drill is excellent for unlocking and maintaining your maximum speed.

-When done correctly, the “Flying 40s” is a great football drill to increase max speed and maintaining it.
+When done correctly, the “Flying 40s” is a great football drill to increase max speed and maintain it.